jku-icg-classroom/assignment-2-model-explanations-the-ai-explainers/README.md

 ![](pics/adv_example.png)

 #### Why should one use the Adversarial Example?
 Deceving a model shows us how robust the model can be, in sense of classification model, we can figure out which classes are most vulnerable in the model.
+In other words we can observe how much features of the input data can be change to influence the model output result which is expected to be a specific result before this change.

 #### What Exactly can be visualized or observed?